Seizures

 Medicines

-Make sure you follow your doctor's instructions and let them know if you have any side effects from the medicines.
-Do not stop taking the medicines suddenly, as this may itself cause seizures.
-If one medicine doesn't work for you, your doctor may add another one or change medicines.
-There are many medicines you can try with your doctor guiding you until you find the best one for you.
+Make sure to follow your doctor's instructions and tell them if you have any side effects from the medicine.
+Do not stop taking the medicine suddenly, because this could cause seizures.
+If one medicine doesn't help you, your doctor may add another one or change medicines.
+You can try different medicines with your doctor’s help until you find the best one for you.

 To search medicines by active ingredient or brand name, use the healthdirect Medicines search feature.